jdavis/college-spring-2013/cs352/assignment5/solution.md

 Time quantum is 1 millisecond.

-For every context switch, it takes .1 ms to switch, therefore
+For every context switch, it takes .1 ms to switch, therefore:

     CPU Utilization = (1 / 1.1) * 100
                     = 91%